ryujinxed/XZ1c_thermal_mod/README.md

 # XZ1c_thermal_mod
 Magisk Module for a modified thermal engine for Sony Xperia XZ1 Compact (credits to github.com/korom42 for the config)

+Just zip it and install through Magisk Manager